If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

-Mike then worked with a number of Zimbabwean Non-Governmental Organisations who were supporting communities to become more actively involved in influencing their Local Authorities in the production of district development plans that could help to improve their livelihoods.
+Mike then worked with a number of Zimbabwean Non-Governmental Organisations supporting communities to become more engaged in influencing the decisions made by their Local Authority in the development of their area.

 In 2002 Mike returned to the UK where he helped to set up the Scarman Trust which became a national charity with regional offices based in Brighton and Hove.
-The Trust supported people to actively participate in bringing about the positive and meaningful change they wanted to achieve within their communities.
-Mike has also been a trustee of a number of international charities working to promote active citizenship, deepening engagement in democratic processes.
+The Trust supported people to actively participate in bringing about positive and meaningful change within their communities through a number of different programmes including the award winning Can Do Health initiative.
+Mike has also been a trustee of a number of international charities working to promote active citizenship and deepening participation in democratic processes.

-In his role as Lay Member for Patient and Public Participation on the Governing Body and Deputy Chair, Mike is committed to ensuring that patients, carers and the public are truly placed at the heart of everything that the CCG does, that their input is valued and respected, that people are able to positively influence decisions being made keeping a particular focus on tackling health inequalities across the City.
+In his role as the Lay Member for Patient and Public Participation on the Governing Body, and Deputy Chair of the CCG, Mike is committed to ensuring that patients, carers and the public are truly placed at the heart of everything that the CCG does, that their input is valued and respected and that people are able to positively influence decisions being made with a particular focus on preventative health care and tackling health inequalities across the City.

 Lay Member for Governance - Malcolm Dennett